-Synvisc (hylan G-F 20) is the brand name for the high-molecular-weight injectable fluid that contains both hylan A and hylan B polymers.
+What Are They?
+Synvisc (Hylan G-F 20) is the brand name for the high-molecular-weight injectable fluid that contains both hylan A and hylan B polymers.
 The polymers in Synvisc, like most hyaluronic derivatives, are derived from rooster combs and are classified as avian-derived hyaluronic acid (AV-HA).

-Euflexxa, on the other hand is made from a very highly purified product extracted from bacterial cells.
-It is a polysaccharide consisting of a repeating disaccharide of N-Acetylglucosamine and sodium glucuronate that are linked by glycosidic bonds.
+EUFLEXXA® injectables, on the other hand, is made from a very highly purified product extracted from bacterial cells.
+Euflexxa is a polysaccharide consisting of a repeating disaccharide of N-Acetylglucosamine and sodium glucuronate that are linked by glycosidic bonds.

-A difference in price gives Euflexxa a bit of an edge.
-At present, Euflexxa is about 20% cheaper than AV-HA treatments.
-However, in a free-market economy, the price difference between Euflexxa and AV-HA treatments is likely to switch repeatedly.
-But both treatments are still much cheaper than a total knee replacement, which can cost over $20,000 in the United States.
+A difference in price gives EUFLEXXA® a bit of an edge.
+At present, EUFLEXXA® is about 20% cheaper than AV-HA treatments.
+However, in a free-market economy, the price difference between EUFLEXXA® and AV-HA treatments is likely to switch repeatedly.
+Both treatments are significantly cheaper than total knee replacement, which can cost over $20,000 in the United States.

 The Importance of Sodium Hyaluronate